A steaming basket with tamales insideA steaming basket with tamales inside

 Tamales come in a variety of shapes and sizes, and the fillings and dough can differ depending on where you are in the world.
 In Mexico, for example, you’ll find savory tamales filled with chicken, pork, beef, or cheese, as well as sweet tamales filled with chocolate or fruit.
 In Central America, tamales are often made with masa (corn dough) and filled with vegetables, beans, or even seafood.
 Regional variations abound – some tamales are wrapped in banana leaves instead of corn husks, while others are served with a spicy salsa or topped with cheese and sour cream.

-See also How to clean and maintain a deep fryer for cooking?
+See also How to restore an old-fashioned citrus juicer for cooking?

 In South America, tamales are often made with a mixture of corn and potatoes, and can be filled with meat, cheese, or vegetables.
 In some regions, tamales are even made with quinoa instead of corn.
 In the Caribbean, tamales are known as “pasteles” and are made with plantains instead of corn dough.
 They are often filled with pork or chicken and served with a spicy sauce.